rooster standing on pile of coins to represent the question of which came first, your cash flow problems or your business problems?

 • Denial of Service – When a hacker is able to interrupt access to any system or network, such as when a website gets “hi-jacked” or rerouted to another URL, users are unable to login to systems, network access is cut off, etc.

 • Phishing, a.k.a.
-“Spoofing” refers to use of forged or faked electronic documents.
-Spoofing is when an email is disguised to appear as though it’s coming from a legitimate source (such as a financial institution or brand) rather than its actual source (also referred to as vishing, smishing or pharming).
-In both cases, the intent is usually to get the victim to provide personal or sensitive information like passwords, credit card information, bank account numbers or to redirect the victim to a malicious website.
+“Spoofing,” refers to the use of forged or faked electronic documents.
+Spoofing is when an email is disguised to appear as though it’s coming from a legitimate source (such as a financial institution or brand) rather than its actual source (also referred to as vishing, smashing, or pharming).
+In both cases, the intent is usually to get the victim to provide personal or sensitive information like passwords, credit card information, and bank account numbers or to redirect the victim to a malicious website.

 And finally

-• Ransomware – A form of malware and/or phishing or email compromise in which money is demanded in order to restore access to data, a network, or even suggesting the recipient has committed crimes or done something else (e.g., “we caught you doing ___________ and we’re going to release this information if you don’t pay!”)
+• Ransomware – A form of malware and/or phishing or email compromise in which money is demanded in order to restore access to data.
+The criminal may even suggest the recipient has committed crimes or done something else (e.g., “we caught you doing ___________, and we’re going to release this information if you don’t pay!”)

 If you believe you or your business has been the victim of one of these schemes, you should report it to your financial institution, any organization that the scammer was posing as (such as when they pose as your bank, a retail store, a charity, or some other organization), and you can also report internet fraud directly to the FBI to assist in their efforts to discover and prevent these types of costly and malicious crimes.
 If you haven’t been victimized per se but want to report a tip about internet fraud to the FBI, you can do that as well.